Sunday, May 14, 2023

 Surgery

 This is rarely needed to treat plantar fasciitis but can be helpful in refractory cases which aren’t responding to other treatments.
-Surgery may involve releasing overtight calf muscles or even releasing the plantar fascia from the bone using a minimally invasive technique.
+Surgery may involve releasing overtight calf muscles or even releasing the plantar fascia from the bone using a minimally invasive (or keyhole) techniques.
 You are always advised to seek a second opinion before undergoing surgery for plantar fasciitis.

 What about nutritional supplements for plantar fasciitis?

 As with any musculoskeletal problems its important to have a healthy and balanced diet.
 I am often asked if there are any nutrition and supplements that can help with plantar fasciitis.
 Having studied the literature I can tell you that the evidence to support the use of supplements is weak.
-Certain nutrients have been proposed to help build strong tendons and ligaments by being building blocks for proteins and the immune system.
-These include magnesium, Zinc, Vitamin C, Vitamin B5 (pantothenic acid), and fish oils with omega-3 fatty acids.
-Whilst the evidence to support their use is lacking, I do hear a lot of positive feedback from some of my patients and so I have no problem in them taking these supplements as long as they are on top of and not in replacement for a healthy diet.
+Certain nutrients have been proposed to help build strong tendons and ligaments such as magnesium, Zinc, Vitamin C, Vitamin B5 (pantothenic acid), and fish oils with omega-3 fatty acids.
+Whilst the evidence to support their use is lacking, I do hear a lot of positive feedback from my patients and so I have no problem in them taking these supplements as long as they are on top of (and not a replacement) for a healthy diet.

 Questions to ask your doctor if you suffer from plantar fasciitis.